tpulatha/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 ```

 ### 3. App Icon
 This is a custom icon for your application.
-Please refer to [Uploading Graphics](Uploading Graphics) for icon sizes.
+Please refer to [Uploading Files and Graphics](Uploading Files and Graphics) for icon sizes.

 #### Objective-C
 ```objc